x186k/webrtc-http-access-protocol/draft-elliott-whap.md

 While WebRTC specifies the usage of SDPs [@RFC8866] and an Offer/Answer model [@RFC3264] for creating connections, WebRTC does not define the precise signaling protocols over which SDPs should be exchanged [@RFC8825].
 In order to establish a WebRTC session between two WebRTC entities, a signaling protocol is usually used to exchange SDPs.

 A simple HTTP/S signaling protocol for WebRTC can be beneficial for different applications.
 One application is that of end-user media viewer access.
 In this case a person might be watching real-time audio/video material via WebRTC.
 Another example application is composing clusters of selective forwarding units (SFUs) in order to enable large-scale real-time WebRTC broadcasting beyond the capacity of single SFU limits.
-Finally, even bidirectional real-time conferencing scenarios may benefit from HTTP/S signalling: if setting up one-way audio/video streams if very simple, there may be use cases where setting up two one-way streams solves bi-directional remote viewing needs.
+Finally, even bidirectional real-time conferencing scenarios may benefit from HTTP/S signalling: if setting up one-way audio/video streams is very simple, there may be use cases where setting up two one-way streams solves bi-directional remote viewing needs.

-End-users could benefit by using a browser and HTTPS signaling to view real-time media from different media providers as long as their browser application supports the same signaling protocol as the different vendors offering the real-time audio/video feeds.
+End-users can benefit by using a browser and HTTPS signaling to view real-time media from different media providers as long as their browser application supports the same signaling protocol as the different vendors offering the real-time audio/video feeds.

 Real-time audio/video media providers of course benefit by being able to more easily provide media feeds to media viewers and receiving systems.